 Booking your place

 Booking a place represents a commitment to attend the every day or session of the course booked.
-The 5-day face to face course involves two blocks of 3 and 2 days, some weeks apart to allow for reflection after the first three days of the course.
 Before booking a place please ensure that you can commit to all dates and keep them free of other commitments.
 It is important that you complete the course in one cohort as it is experiential learning.